Huminodun: Attributes and legends

 Following her sacrifice, her community had the most bountiful harvest that year.
-With deep sorrow after losing his most beloved daughter, her father, Kinoingan, went berserk and went to the paddy field, slashing every one of the young plant crops but was stopped when hearing her voice from one of the plants, asking him to stop hurting her further.
-The voice comforts the father by telling him that he will be able to see her again when the rice has ripened.
-He must immediately select seven of the tallest stalks and tie them together, cut and bring each of them to their house after harvesting, with one stalk each placed inside seven jars, and the jar tops must be covered with tarap (artocarpus odoratissimus) leaves.
-Her father followed everything as being instructed, and one day he and his wife Suminundu heard knocking inside the seven jars, and when they both began to open each of them, seven beautiful maidens, including their daughter, stood out from each jar with their beauty resembling the sun at its brightest.
-Huminodun had fulfilled her promise when her spirit emerged from the large jar, where her bravery, grace, strength and beauty are commemorated through the annual beauty pageant of Unduk Ngadau.
-It was after her further resurrection in another form called Bambaazon (referred to as Bambarayon in different districts of Sabah) that raised from grains, the lifestyle of the entire Nunuk Ragang community, as they were then known, began to improve as there was an abundant supply of food.
+With deep sorrow after losing his most beloved daughter, her father, Kinoingan, went berserk and went to the paddy field, slashing every one of the young plant crops but was stopped when he heard her voice coming from the plants, asking him to stop hurting her further.

+The voice comforted the father by telling him that he would be able to see her again when the rice ripened.
+He must immediately select seven of the tallest stalks and tie them together, cut and bring each of them to their house after harvesting, with one stalk each placed into seven jars, and the jar tops must be covered with tarap (artocarpus odoratissimus) leaves.
+Her father followed everything as instructed, and one day, he and his wife Suminundu heard knocking inside the seven jars, and when they both began to open each of them, seven beautiful maidens, including their daughter, stood out from each jar with their beauty "resembling the sun at its brightest".
+Huminodun had fulfilled her promise when her spirit emerged from the largest jar, and her bravery, grace, strength and beauty are commemorated through the annual beauty pageant of Unduk Ngadau.
+It was after her further resurrection in another form called Bambazon (referred to as Bambarayon across Sabah) that spiritually rose from the paddy, the life of the entire Nunuk Ragang community, as it was then known, began to improve as there was an abundant supply of food.

-The legend is believed to be the origin of the Momolianism, a type of the indigenous animist-pagan religion.
-It goes on to narrate that the spirit of Huminodun founded the bobohizan (also called bobolians) as they were taught the art of rites, ritual practices and ceremonies, taboos, law of sogit and traditional cultures including the art of gong-beating and the Sumazau dance.
+The legend is believed to be the origin of Momolianism, a type of indigenous animist-pagan religion.
+It goes on to narrate that the spirit of Huminodun founded the bobohizan as she taught them the art of incantantion, rituals, taboos, law of sogit and customs, including the art of bamboo-beating and the sumazau dance.

-Other variation of the story
+The Penampang variant of the Nunuk Ragang story

-A different variation of the story from the main story that has been recognised by the Kadazan Dusun Cultural Association (KDCA) also exists.
-According to another story from the "Tangaah of Penampang Nunuk Ragang Story or Legend", as pointed out by the late Herman Luping, two children, a male and a female, first came out from a rock underneath a big Nunuk Ragang tree (banyan of fig tree) that had split open at the banks of the Tampias River.
-The two children's names were Kinoingan and Suminundu, human beings with supernatural powers, which is considered semi-divine, but not God.
-The gods of the Kadazan-Dusun community are named Minamangun, and it was Suminundu who sacrificed the daughter, not Kinoingan.
+A variation of the main Nunuk Ragang story exists, it has been recognised by the Kadazan Dusun Cultural Association (KDCA).
+According to the story, from among the Tangara (Kadazan) of Penampang, Nunuk Ragang, as pointed out by the late Herman Luping, begins with two children, a male and a female, who came out from a rock underneath a big tree called Nunuk Ragang.
+The rock split open at the banks of the Tompios River.
+The two children's names were Kinoingan and Suminundu, and they were human beings who possessed supernatural powers, who were semi-divine.
+God the Creator among the Kadazan-Dusun community is known as Minamangun, and it was Suminundu who sacrificed the daughter, not Kinoingan.